 Vital Dollar may receive compensation from companies, products, and services covered on our site.
 For more details, please read about how we make money.

 Companies are constantly on the lookout for the next big idea that will revitalize or completely transform the current consumer market.
 Often, these ideas come from independent inventors or creators.
-If you have an idea that you feel has the potential to be successful, you might have considered selling this idea to a developer or manufacturer.
+If you have a new idea that you feel has the potential to be successful, you might have considered selling this innovative idea to a developer or manufacturer.

 Companies That Pay for Invention Ideas

-The companies mentioned here represent a wide range of industries and sell a variety of different products.
+This list of companies that pay for ideas represents a wide range of industries and a variety of different products.
 Click on any of the links to see more about the process of submitting your ideas.

 1. Idea Buyer

 Idea Buyer is a product development company that will help you bring your idea to the market.
 Idea Buyer accepts product ideas in any category and if they feel the idea has potential, they will assist you in developing the idea and presenting it to producers and potential partner stores.

 Sharper Image produces and sells various items such as toys, electronics, gadgets, and technology.
 They have a team dedicated to sourcing new ideas and will pay for those they feel fit their brand.